Abstract analogues of flux as symplectic invariants: Families of objects

 where the $\FF^i$ are finitely generated projective $\RR$-modules, the $X^i$ are objects of $A$, and the $\sigma^i$ integers.
 The $A_\infty$-structure is extended to such sums exactly as for $A^{\oplus}$.
 One then defines a {\em family of twisted complexes} to be a pair $(\XX,\delta_\XX)$ where $\XX \in \mathit{Ob}\, \AA^{\oplus}$, and $\delta_\XX \in \mathit{hom}_{\AA^{\oplus}}^1(\XX,\XX)$ is strictly decreasing with respect to some filtration of \eqref{eq:formal-sum}, and satisfies the analogue of \eqref{eq:generalized-maurer-cartan}.
 The $A_\infty$-category $\AA^{\mathit{tw}}$ of twisted complexes obtained in this way allows the operations of shifts, mapping cones, and tensoring with a finitely generated projective $\RR$-module.

 Let $\CC$ be the dg category of complexes of projective $\RR$-modules with bounded finitely generated cohomology.
 A {\em family of $A$-modules with finite cohomology} is an $A_\infty$-functor $A^{\mathit{opp}} \rightarrow \CC$.
-Concretely, such a family is given by a complex $\MM(X)$ of $\RR$-modules for each $X \in \mathit{Ob}(A)$, with structure maps as in \eqref{eq:module} but which are $\RR$-linear, hence extend to
+Concretely, such a family is given by a graded projective $\RR$-module $\MM(X)$ for each $X \in \mathit{Ob}(A)$, with structure maps as in \eqref{eq:module} but which are $\RR$-linear, hence extend to

 We impose the same strict unitality conditions as before.
 Such modules form an $A_\infty$-category over $\RR$, denoted by $\AA^{\mathit{mod}}$.
 The following statement is well-known in the case of $A_\infty$-categories over a field, see for instance \cite[Section 4]{keller99}, but slightly less so in the current framework: